hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-22

+If Caterpillar's interactivity can be more effective if the application is built with an Event Sourcing architecture, and the Caterpillar language and/or standard library have features to support that, then Event Sourcing might become a kind of default architecture for Caterpillar programs.
+Like the actor model is to Erlang, or the Elm Architecture is to Elm.

+To an extent, that's not bad.
+Event sourcing is great, and I've often wished for more applications to use it.
+If your data is important, then you absolutely should have a way to inspect and undo all changes to it.
+My calendar app certainly doesn't work that way, and I've suffered from that often.

+But I worry that such a focus would create a perception of Caterpillar as a specialized language, when it's intended to be general-purpose.
+Maybe it's fine to say "Caterpillar applications are Event Sourcing applications, and it's better that way".
+Or maybe that paints Caterpillar into a corner that I don't want it to be in.
+I don't know.

 ## 2024-04-21

 Event Sourcing is a software architecture in which every change to application